pranav1414/GTM_AGENTIC_AI_ENGINE/README.md

 ---

 ## 🧠 The Agentic Layer (Layer 4)
-Three CrewAI agents run sequentially for each lead — each one builds on the previous agent's output:
+Three CrewAI agents run sequentially for each lead, each one builds on the previous agent's output:

 | Agent | Role | Tool | Output |
 |---|---|---|---|